Build a real-time dashboard

 Test your API

-Copy the HTTP endpoint from the "Sample usage" box and paste it directly into a new browser tab to see the response.
+Copy the HTTP API Endpoint from the "Sample usage" box and paste it directly into a new browser tab to see the response.
 In the URL, you can manually adjust the date_from and date_to parameters and see the different responses.
 You can also adjust the limit parameter, which controls how many rows are returned.

 If you request the data in a JSON format (the default behavior), you’ll also receive some metadata about the response, including statistics about the query latency: